carinacsam/GoogleSTEP2021/5.TravelingSalesmanProblem/HW05DesignDoc.md

         5. Reverse the segments for cases 4-7 only
         6. Case 1-3 will be completed by the 2-opt swap function
 5. Execute the 2-Opt algorithm using the method solve_2opt() to further improve tour
+    1. Refer to the following diagram, showing how 2-Opt works: [2-Opt Diagram](https://ibb.co/8Mk4rJD)
-    1. Set best_tour as our previously created tour and best_distance as the computed total distance of our tour
+    2. Set best_tour as our previously created tour and best_distance as the computed total distance of our tour
         1. Find a segment that crosses over itself
         2. Reorder the segment so that it does not cross
         3. Calculate the new distance of the tour after the swap
-    2. Repeat until no improvements can be made
+    3. Repeat until no improvements can be made
-    3. If new tour distance after swap is less than the distance of the given tour then return new tour
+    4. If new tour distance after swap is less than the distance of the given tour then return new tour
 6. Return the newly optimized tour
 7. Print the shortest tour and its distance
 8. Save the shortest tour as an ordered list of the index numbers of cities to the corresponding output file